claudiopro/eu-rights-matrix/README.md

 # European Rights Matrix

+These tables provide a comparative breakdown of fundamental rights granted to citizens and individuals by the various constitutions of the EU member states, and those that are about to enter the union.

 ## Member States

 | Name (year of entry)  | Home | Education | Health | Religion |